Overview

 basis.
 We urge you to carefully review these statements.
 Not only should you verify that the transactions

-accuracy of any directly assessed management fees.
-We also encourage you to contact us should you
+of any directly assessed management fees.
+We also encourage you to contact us should you have any

 BTAM prohibits any principal or employee from holding any signatory authority or serving as a trustee,